Eleven Jaw-Dropping Technologies Included in the Wild New Smithsonian FUTURES Exhibit

-The Smithsonian Institution turned 175 this year, and is marking the milestone with the much-touted upcoming FUTURES exhibit.
+The Smithsonian Institution turned 175 this year, and its marking the milestone with the much-touted upcoming FUTURES exhibit.
 The show, which opens later this month, features 150 innovations, technologies, and concepts that higher-ups hope will breathe new life and scientific possibility into the historic Arts and Industries building, closed since 2004.

 We talked to Ashley Molese and Glenn Adamson, curators behind the exhibit, to learn more about what will be on display and why they were included.
 Our conversation touched on 11 technologies that—if they can take off—hold promising futures as key elements in our everyday lives.